Semuca/CITS3403/README.md

 ## Running the project

-After setting up the virtual environment and installing the dependencies, run `flask --app main run`
+After setting up the virtual environment and installing the dependencies, run `flask db upgrade` then `flask --app main run`

--   This command will also be run with `make run`.
+-   The run command will also be run with `make run`.

 -   Alternatively, Visual Studio Code's launch.json the project can be run from the 'Run and Debug' tool (F5)